EN FR

 3.1 Interval analysis

-We are interested in real-valued system solving (f(X)=0, f(X)0), in optimization problems, and in the proof of the existence of properties (for example, it exists X such that f(X)=0 or it exist two values X1, X2 such that f(X1)>0 and f(X2)<0).
-There are few restrictions on the function f as we are able to manage explicit functions using classical mathematical operators (e.g. sin(x+y)+log(cos(ex)+y2) as well as implicit functions (e.g. determining if there are parameter values of a parametrized matrix such that the determinant of the matrix is negative, without calculating the analytical form of the determinant).
+We are interested in real-valued system solving (f(X)=0, f(X)0), in optimization problems, and in the proof of the existence of properties (for example, it exists X such that f(X)=0 or it exists two values X1, X2 such that f(X1)>0 and f(X2)<0).
+There are few restrictions on the function f as we are able to manage explicit functions using classical mathematical operators (e.g. sin(x+y)+log(cos(ex)+y2)) as well as implicit functions (e.g. determining if there are parameter values of a parametrized matrix such that the determinant of the matrix is negative, without calculating the analytical form of the determinant).

 Solutions are searched within a finite domain (called a box) which may be either continuous or mixed (i.e. for which some variables must belong to a continuous range while other variables may only have values within a discrete set).
 An important point is that we aim at finding all the solutions within the domain whenever the computer arithmetic will allow it: in other words we are looking for certified solutions.
 For example, for 0-dimensional system solving, we will provide a box that contains one, and only one, solution together with a numerical approximation of this solution.
 This solution may further be refined at will using multi-precision.

 The core of our methods is the use of interval analysis that allows one to manipulate mathematical expressions whose unknowns have interval values.
 A basic component of interval analysis is the interval evaluation of an expression.
-Given an analytical expression F in the unknowns {x1,x2,...,xn} and ranges {X1,X2,...,Xn} for these unknowns we are able to compute a range [A,B], called the interval evaluation, such that
+Given an analytical expression F in the unknowns {x1,x2,...,xn} and ranges {X1,X2,...,Xn} for these unknowns, we are able to compute a range [A,B], called the interval evaluation, such that

 In other words the interval evaluation provides a lower bound of the minimum of F and an upper bound of its maximum over the box.